Ashterism/ashterism/_posts/2025-05-10-desertCamping.md

 > [!NOTE]
 > All the images in this post are from my phone (or sent lowres to my phone from my camera wifi).
 Will add higher res images to the astroblog when I get to it!

-It must have rained fairly recently, not just because of the explosion of greenery (for the desert), but the crisp feel to the tops of ridges on the sand.
-We managed to find what we thought was our last spot - dunes have shifted, but the tallest dune (‘sundowners dune’) was still recognisable.

 <div class="image-card-wrapper right">
   <figure class="media-card">
     <iframe src="https://www.youtube.com/embed/lv9mXuFAOVk" frameborder="0" allowfullscreen></iframe>